Foxglove Studio can load local and remote ROS 1 (

 Rosbridge connections support publishing back to your ROS stack, but not reading or setting ROS parameters.

 NOTE: Docker for Mac unfortunately does not expose all container ports to the macOS host, and so does not support bridge or host networking.
-When running ROS on a Mac, use the Rosbridge connection instead.
+When running ROS on a Mac, use the Foxglove WebSocket or the Rosbridge connection instead.

 Connect directly to your running ROS stack via a native TCP (Transmission Control Protocol) connection to access your ROS master and/or nodes directly.